 (NCBI-index: 1.869808)

 A leafroller that, at first glance, has a bit of a grey appearance but, on closer inspection, still has a variety of stripes and colours.
 The Sharp-winged Drill (Dichrorampha acuminatana) has a forewing that is dark brown, sometimes with a light purple or pink glow.
 Furthermore, the wing is dotted with a faint yellow-brown, broad brown-white, almost triangular spot.
 There are three to six black dots on the termen, and the fringes are glossy dark grey with a central white band.
 The caterpillar feeds on the root of its host plant and is, therefore, not a leafroller in its name.
-The flying period is in two generations, from April to September, and the wingspan is 10-15mm.
+The flying period spans two generations, from April to September, and the wingspan ranges from 10 to 15 mm.
 The larvae burrow into the rootstock and feed within.
 Host plant: Daisy.
 Dutch name: Margrietwortelmot.
-Frisian name:
+Frisian name: –

 Flying period: